MoserMichael/duckduckbang/README.md

 The page is kept up to date by a nightly build process (runs courtesy of [github workflows/actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions) ) Any new bang! operator should therefore appear in the search tool.

+Update: This tutorial also made it to the Hacker News front page! [link](https://news.ycombinator.com/item?id=24618447); I really learned quite a bit from the comments section.
+Thanks for the feedback.
+Thanks!

 # Motivation for the search tool

 Lately I have been increasingly using specialised search engines; for example when searching for code examples it is possible to find quite a lot with [github search](https://github.com/search/advanced) (the search operators are explained [here](https://docs.github.com/en/free-pro-team@latest/github/searching-for-information-on-github/searching-code) and [here](https://docs.github.com/en/github/searching-for-information-on-github/understanding-the-search-syntax).
 I have not been able to get the same quality results in any of the big search engines.